Dr. Hillary Swanson (she/her)

-Students who are interested in designing science instruction and investigating the cognitive mechanisms through which learning occurs will be especially interested in Hillary’s work.
+Students who are interested in developing learning technologies and activities and building fine-grained models of the cognitive mechanisms through which learning occurs will be especially interested in Hillary’s work.

 Hillary directs the Learning Dynamics Lab at Utah State University.
 Learn more about her current projects and the LDL research team.

 In this work, we are collaborating with middle school science teachers to develop computational modeling microworlds and instructional activities that support middle school students’ engagement in scientific theory building.